pjjanak/chromecast-hello-world/README.md

 Before we get started writing the sender app, it'd be good to mention that you'll probably want some way of running a web server on your local machine.
 Without it you can't really test this.
 For pretty much any platform, I suggest [Mongoose](https://code.google.com/p/mongoose/).
 It's a stupid easy web server.
 You just drop the executable into any directory you want to host, and launch it.
-You'll be able to access to the folder from `localhost:8080`.
+You'll be able to access the folder from `localhost:8080`.

 Now let's whip up a Sender so our Receiver can actually do something!
 This one is a little longer, so I won't paste in the whole source.
 See my Github page for that.